forestgrape/coronavirus/4_immunological/immune_evasion.md

 ### Avoid Being Targeted

 #### Change the Appearance
 Changing the appearance escapes host recognition mechanisms.
-This requires the hosts frequently need to learn new targets.
+* By mutation: This requires the hosts frequently need to learn new targets.
+* By masking:

 #### Shield
 Most life forms place their core parts in the center shielded from other life forms and the environment.
 There are different methods to shield: